 Step 1 - residence and work permit

-First, you have to apply for an EU residence certificate at Ny i Denmark, which is the official port for foreign nationals who wish to visit, live or work in Denmark.
+First, you have to apply for a residence and work permit at Ny i Denmark, which is the official port for foreign nationals who wish to visit, live or work in Denmark.

-Step 2 - CPR-number and yellow health card
+Step 2 - CPR-number, Nem ID and yellow health card

-Then you have to register at Lolland municipality to get a Danish CPR-number, which you can do at your local municipality in Maribo eller Nakskov (at Borgerservice).
+Then you have to register at Lolland municipality to get a Danish CPR-number, your Nem-ID and a yellow health card.
+All that can you do at your local municipality in Maribo eller Nakskov at Borgerservice.
 Please make an appointment online or call borgerservice (54 67 67 67) to get further assistance.

 After registration, you can apply for a yellow health card, which you also can do at your local municipality (Borgerservice).
 Please be aware of that you first have to be registered, before you can apply for a health card.
 You can apply for a yellow health card on lifeinDenmark.

 Before you can start working in Denmark, you also need to obtain a Tax Card from SKAT (The Danish Tax Authorities).
 To get more information how to apply, please visit SKAT.
 Please inform also your local municipality that you have applied for a tax card.

 On Workplace Denmark, you will find information about foreign employers and employees who posted to work in Denmark.
 You can also read about Danish employee rights concerning working conditions and health and safety.
 Besides, you will also find information on taxes and VAT in Denmark.
 The website is available in many different languages.